Mutual funds are among the most highly utilized investment options, owing largely to their simplified approach to diversification.

-To make the best decisions when investing in mutual funds, it is important to understand how the basic mutual fund fees and expenses work.
+It is important to understand how the basic mutual fund fees and expenses work to make the best decisions when investing in mutual funds.

 Mutual Fund Loads

-- a back-load fund, meaning you pay the commission (as a percentage) when you sell all or part of your holdings in the fund
+- A back-load fund means you pay the commission (as a percentage) when you sell all or part of your holdings in the fund

-- a constant-load fund that takes out fees on a regular basis
+- A constant-load fund that takes out fees regularly

-- or a no-load fund, meaning you pay no commission.
-From a real rate of return standpoint, this is the only type of mutual fund the average investor should buy but they are not always available.
+- A no-load fund, meaning you pay no commission.
+From a real rate of return standpoint, this is the only type of mutual fund the average investor should buy, but they are not always available.